All Are Welcome

 At Holy Cross, you will find a relaxed environment of family, friends and community.
 Our services emphasize knowing the love of Christ through prayer, teaching, music and Holy Communion while following the traditional Episcopal liturgy.
 Let us be part of your faith journey!
 Please join us on Sunday mornings or drop by the office during regular office hours.
 If you need immediate help or information please call our office at 910-799-6347 or email us at firstname.lastname@example.org.

 Nursery is available

-Monday's and Friday's are by appointment.
+Monday and Friday the office is open by appointment.
 Please call 910-799-6347 or email us at email@example.com to schedule a time.